Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Numerical algorithm

 for a measurable test function $f: \mathbb{R}^d\rightarrow \mathbb{R}$, where $\mathbf{E}_{\bar{\mu}}$ denotes the expectation with respect to $\bar{\mu}$.
 Assume that $n$ states $(x^{(\ell)})_{1\le \ell \le n} \subset \mathbb{R}^d$ are sampled according to $\bar{\mu}$, where $n \in \mathbb{N}$.
 Then, based on \eqref{is-formula}, we can approximate the mean $\mathbf{E}_\mu(f)$ by the importance sampling estimator

 Typically, we choose $\bar{\mu}$ such that comparing to $\mu$ it is easier to sample states according to $\bar{\mu}$ (e.g.,\ less metastability in $\bar{\mu}$).
 At the same time, $\bar{\mu}$ should not be too different from $\mu$, so that the weights $(\upsilon_\ell)_{1\le \ell \le n}$ in \eqref{mean-wts-mu-empirical} are neither too small nor too large.
-One can simply use $\bar{\mu}=\mu$ when sampling directly from $\mu$ is not a difficult task.
+One can simply use $\bar{\mu}=\mu$ (i.e.,\ $\upsilon_\ell=1.0$) when sampling directly from $\mu$ is not a difficult task.
+For the computation of the weights in practice, we refer to the discussions in the numerical example in Section~\ref{subsec-numerical-model-problem}, in the setting where the states are sampled from $\bar{\mu}=\mu$, and to the detailed discussions in the numerical example in Section~\ref{subsec-numerical-ad} (see \eqref{weights-v-ad}), in the setting where the states are sampled from a biased simulation.

 In practice, a subset of the sample data $(x^{(\ell)})_{1\le \ell \le n}$ (i.e.,\ mini-batch) is often used in training neural networks.
 Corresponding to this setting, let us consider a sequence of indices~\footnote{Precisely, $\mathcal{I}$ is a multiset, since the repetition of indices is allowed and their ordering is unimportant.}